 The following rights generally are given exclusively to one parent:

-1. to receive child support and
+- to receive child support and

-2. the right to designate the primary residence of the children.
+- the right to designate the primary residence of the children.

-Child Custody in Texas: Parenting time / Visitation
+Child Custody in Texas: Parenting Time / Visitation

-Part of settling the children’s issues involves establishing a schedule when the children will spend time with each parent.
+Part of settling the children’s issues involves establishing a schedule for when the children will spend time with each parent.
 Under the Texas Family Code, it is presumed to be in the best interest of the child that this schedule be the Texas Standard Possession Schedule.
 However, parents can agree to do something different.

 Standard Possession Order (Parents within 100 Miles of Each Other)